Raging Alone 7: Duties

 “… steaming pile of castrated balls!”
 Her voice filled the room with a fury that brought on a reflexive shudder of fear.

 Outside, his grandmother continued her tirade.
 “You know how to take care of a baby!
 Why didn’t you change his diaper!?
-He’s cover in shit!
+He’s covered in shit!
 Why did you leave the milk skin in with him!?
 You know better!”

 “Listen, you loud-mouthed goat!
 I didn’t do those things!
 I know better!”